A field service metric measures operational performance of a field service company, such as job completion rates or call booking rates.

 9. Average Travel Time

-The average travel time for a technician to travel to a job site is an important field service management metric.
-This will gauge scheduling and dispatching tasks, measure employee performance, and indicate overall job efficiency.
+Average travel time is the time a technician spends traveling to a job site.
+This gauges scheduling and dispatching tasks, measures employee performance, and indicates overall job efficiency.

 Unnecessary time spent on the road or stopping to collect supplies indicates inefficient use of route planning or not sending the closest technician to a job.
 This can be remedied by using GPS-based dispatching software.